|

 Unfortunately, it is not just the Russian president who started the war, this idea is

-Russian society.
+based on misunderstanding of the Russian society.
 Some responsibility is shared by most Russians, even those who "only" quietly disapprove.

 Very different degrees of responsibility, of course.